[IPAC-List] Ricci update

 CONFIDENTIALITY NOTICE: This communication with its contents may contain

 confidential and/or legally privileged information.
-It is solely for the
+It is solely for the use

-the Electronic Communications Privacy Act.
+Electronic Communications Privacy Act.
 If you are not the intended

 recipient, please contact the sender and destroy all copies of the

 IPAC-List at ipacweb.org

 More information about the IPAC-List